mehdibouaziz/recipe-app/README.md

 - [ ] Add highlighted recipes sliders
 - [ ] Add footer, site infos, links
 - [ ] Add favorites
+- [ ] Add option to display a video instead of the recipe image (use thumbnail as image)

 ## Breakpoints